 - Files will be deleted after 10 years once therapy is discontinued.

 Fees and Access to Services

-Fees are $110/hr.
 Payment is required in advance or at the time of the session.
-Payment must be made online via the paypal link on the website: jthibodeaucounselling.com
+Payment must be made online via the PayPal link or email transfer.